*The above picture of the State Guard with their tents set up at the Ipswich Cable Hospital grounds was taken in 1918.

-The flu pandemic of 1918 began during World War I and was the “greatest medical holocaust in history” and killed between fifty and one hundred million people worldwide.
+The influenza pandemic of 1918 began during World War I; it was the “greatest medical holocaust in history” and killed between fifty and one hundred million people worldwide.
 On August 27, 1918 two sailors in Boston reported to sick bay.
-The flu spread with quickly through both the military and civilian populations and eventually took far more lives than the war in Europe, before it abated in December.
+The flu spread with quickly through both the military and civilian populations and eventually took far more lives than the war in Europe before it abated in December.

 The following story was adapted by the late Susan Howard Boice from the Publications of the Ipswich Historical Society.

 Influenza made its appearance in Ipswich in September of 1918.
 The disease spread rapidly in the thickly populated areas of town, chiefly among the foreign-born.
 The Board of Health ordered the closing of all schools, churches, opera houses, clubs, bowling alleys, billiard saloons, coffee houses and all places of amusement.
 The public library was also ordered to close its doors – for the disease had struck!
 The town was worried, for no one knew if they would come down with this terrible disease.

 On Oct.
 11, 1918, 470 of the mill workers were sick, and only 30 employees came to work at Burke’s Manufacturing Company.
 On Sunday, Oct.
 6, the Cable Hospital had more than 30 patients suffering from pneumonia, which followed the influenza.
 The state authorities took over the hospital that Oct.
 6, and erected 50 tents, each large enough for two patients.
 The 15th Infantry was put to the task.
 They worked hard all day pitching the tents, installing electric wires and establishing their own camp.
 The local carpenters were requisitioned and lumber was brought in from Canney’s lumber yard.